bear-rsg/4m-association/themes/elegant/documentation/content/Supported Plugins/photo-gallery-advanced.md

 In addition, using the prefix `{lightbox}` instead of `{photo}` will cause the thumbnail of the photo to be displayed in the article.
-Clicking on the thumbnail will bring up the full sized image from the photo gallery, similar to how it was displayed in the photo gallery.title: (.*)
+Clicking on the thumbnail will bring up the full sized image from the photo gallery, similar to how it was displayed in the photo gallery.
-date: 2021-03-31

-date: 2021-03-30

 There is a small amount of configuration that is available to modify how a single photo is displayed in the galleries.
 These modifications include specifying captions for one or more